Join the Largest Ostomy Community

 While we're on the topic of water....I'm having trouble with showering and desperately want to find a solution.

 If I shower with nothing, then stool falls in the shower.
 Not willing to deal with this.
-If I shower with the appliance on, then it becomes unstable and susceptible to blow outs.
+If I shower with the appliance on, then it becomes unstable and susceptible to blowouts.

 I've tried taping plastic bags but it doesn't seem to stick and everything gets wet.
 I've seen the shower skirt advertised but that really doesn't help.
-I want to be able to clean genital area.
+I want to be able to clean the genital area.

 I've resorted to only showering right before I change the wafer and sponge bathing in between.
 I hate this!
 I feel gross!